ga-curriculum/genai-llm-capabilities-alignment-v2/microlesson-01/README.md

 ### **Learning Objectives**

+By the end of this lesson you will be able to:

-1. Understand the process of designing and building LLMs from scratch.
+- **Analyze** the process of designing and building large language models (LLMs) from scratch by evaluating key components, architectures, and methodologies. *(Bloom's: Analyze)*
-2. Learn how to collect, clean, and preprocess large datasets for training LLM.
+- **Apply** data collection, cleaning, and preprocessing techniques to prepare large datasets for training LLMs. *(Bloom's: Apply)*
-3. Explore the different stages of Building LLM Appllications.
+- **Evaluate** the different stages involved in building LLM applications, identifying critical decision points and best practices. *(Bloom's: Evaluate)*
-4. Identify techniques for validating  RAG systems for accurate knowledge retrieval.
+- **Assess** techniques for validating Retrieval-Augmented Generation (RAG) systems to ensure accurate and reliable knowledge retrieval. *(Bloom's: Evaluate)*
-5. Recognize the advantages and challenges of using vector databases in RAG.
+- **Compare** the advantages and challenges of using vector databases in RAG systems to optimize retrieval efficiency. *(Bloom's: Analyze)*
-7. Gain insights into optimizing costs, scalability, and efficiency in developing RAG-based applications.
+- **Optimize** costs, scalability, and efficiency when developing RAG-based applications by leveraging best practices and strategic resource allocation. *(Bloom's: Create)*

 ---